F2F Health Matters

 Japan mission – Training series Calendar

-There will be five Training sessions from February to May 2023 The training topic will be defined with the need of Elite SMEs based on their answers to the application form.
+There will be five Training sessions from April to May 2023 The training topic were defined with the need of Elite SMEs based on their answers to the application form.